khibma/ArcGISProPythonAssignedLicensing/README.md

 Find a bug or want to request a new feature?
 Please let us know by submitting an issue.

 ##Possible enhancements and areas to improve on
--Better local portal support, or possibly a split of code for ArcGIS.com and LocalPortal specific scripts -UNIT tests
+* Better local portal support, or possibly a split of code for ArcGIS.com and LocalPortal specific scripts
+* UNIT tests
--WebPage UI (flask?) that could be hosted inside your organization that displays to all users who has a license checked out and/or what extensions are in use.
+* WebPage UI (flask?) that could be hosted inside your organization that displays to all users who has a license checked out and/or what extensions are in use.
 Self-serve section to request a new account/license

 ## Licensing
 Copyright 2015 Esri